Turf Climate: How to Choose the Right System

 For a more detailed breakdown, our complete turf cleaning and maintenance guide covers every step with specific product recommendations.

-How Go Green Synthetic Turf Engineers Products for Every Climate
+How Go Green Turf Is Designed for Your Climate

 At Go Green Synthetic Turf, we manufacture over 32 product SKUs at our production facility in Dalton, Georgia, the synthetic turf capital of the world.
 Every product line is engineered for a specific set of conditions, not built as a generic one-size-fits-all solution.